 On this page, we list predefined alerts and give other details about the integration.

 Predefined Alerts for the Integration

 The Tanzu Kubernetes Grid integration provides the following monitoring alerts for PKS.
 These alerts are predefined, no additional setup is required.
-You can create additional alerts from the Alerts browser or from charts in the Tanzu Observability by Wavefront UI.
+You can create additional alerts from the Alerts browser or from charts in the VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) GUI.